Get to know Watertown

 Thanks to the exponential growth of the life science industry in the Boston metropolitan area, Watertown has seen a metamorphosis unlike any of its neighboring communities these past 5 years.
 This is especially true of the Arsenal Street corridor, headquarters of Athena Health and home to Arsenal Yards.

 Since it first opened in 2019 on the former grounds of a mall, Arsenal Yards has exploded into more than 50 retailers, a 146-room hotel, 300 apartments, nearly 400,000 square feet of lab space when completed later this year, and some of the finest restaurants in the region.
 Restaurateurs like Jason Santos, the James Beard award-winning chef of the New Orleans-inspired cuisine found at Buttermilk & Bourbon, have expanded from Boston’s Back Bay to Watertown to be part of this exciting transformation.

 But to really appreciate Watertown, you must dig deeper into its history.
-Discovered in 1630 by Puritan settlers, archaeologists have found evidence of Native American settlements that date back much earlier along the Charles River.
 Throughout the 17th-century, Watertown rivaled Boston as one of the most populous settlements of the Massachusetts Bay Colonies.
+Archaeologists have found evidence of Native American settlements that date back much earlier along the Charles River.

 Take a walk along the Charles River today and you can feel the history of industrialization, seeing former mills now transformed into office and lab space.
 Even Arsenal Yards was once home to the Watertown Arsenal, which originated in 1816 as a manufacturer of military munitions.